semiologic/version-checker/readme.txt

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Change Log ==

+= 2.2.1 =

+- Fix condition were future updates can fail if previous api call returned empty results

+= 2.2 =

+- Fix unknown index warnings
+- Remove hardcoded WP version from API call as decoded logic fixed on server

 = 2.1.8 =

-- Hard code WordPress version to 3.2.1 in call to semiologic API to get plugin and themes lists populated.
+- Hard code WordPress version to 3.2.1 in call to Semiologic API to get plugin and themes lists populated.
 - Added fix for WP3.2+ to pass args parameter in call to _get_first_available_transport.

 = 2.1.7 =